 - Application: the solution is applied in controlled layers to reach the planned depth

-- Timing and neutralizing: the peel is monitored closely, then neutralized or removed at the right moment
+- Timing and neutralizing: during professional administration, the peel is monitored closely, then neutralized or removed at the right moment

 - Post-peel support: calming products, barrier support, and sun protection are applied